Is a Sparrow Nocturnal?

 So if you see a sparrow taking a nap in the middle of the day, don’t be alarmed – it’s just taking a well-deserved break!

-ALSO READ: How Big Is a Baby Hummingbird?
+ALSO READ: How to Take Care of a Baby Sparrow?

 The LOWEST tuned breakdown ever?